Pasteurised camembert? French cheesemakers vote 'Non' - RFI

 Paris (AFP)

-A battle over the future of camembert, one of France's most emblematic cheeses, came to a head Friday after producers voted against allowing pasteurised versions of the venerable raw-milk pucks.
+A battle over the future of camembert came to a head Friday after French producers voted against allowing pasteurised versions of the classic raw-milk cheese.

-A narrow majority of dairy executives -- 53 percent -- rejected a plan that would have given industrial producers the right to use the "Camembert of Normandy" label, even when using modern techniques denounced by purists.
+A narrow majority of northern French cheese-makers -- 53 percent -- rejected a plan that would have given industrial producers the right to use the exclusive "Camembert of Normandy" label, even when using modern techniques denounced by purists.

-Producers rejected "an enlarged Normandy AOP," Patrick Mercier, the appellation's president and a key backer of the project, said in a statement.
+Producers rejected the enlarged AOP (Protected Designation of Origin), Patrick Mercier, president of an association that had been pushing for the changes said in a statement.

+Veronique Richez-Lerouge, a staunch opponent of the plan who heads the "Fromages de Terroirs" association, hailed Friday's vote as "very good news for all European AOPs."

+Agrifood giants like Lactalis, makers of the top-selling President brand, can call their creamy disks camembert.

+Crucially, however, they cannot use the tastier "Camembert de Normandie AOP" label.

-Supporters said the compromise would have reversed decades of declining dairy farming in western France, where fewer than a dozen producers still make the cheese the traditional way.
+Supporters said the compromise struck in 2018, which was rejected Friday, would have reversed decades of declining dairy farming in Normandy, where fewer than a dozen producers still make the cheese the traditional way.

+AOP producers now make just 5,500 tons of camembert a year, compared to 60,000 tons of pasteurised cheese that costs half as much or less.

-Mercier, one of just two producers who make raw-milk camembert from their own herd of native Normande cows, nonetheless wanted industrial giants like Lactalis to adopt the camembert label.
+Mercier, one of just two producers who make raw-milk camembert from their own herd of native Normande cows, had backed the proposed changes, seeing it as a way to increase consumption of the more pungent produce.

+It would have also forced dairy giants to adapt more savoury practices.

-They would have had to sharply increase the amount of milk from Normande cows -- instead of more productive Holsteins that now predominate -- and ensure they mainly ate grass instead of standardised feed.
+Firstly, they would have had to sharply increase the size of their Normande herds -- the more productive Holsteins currently predominate -- and ensure they mainly eat grass instead of packaged feed.

-Advocates also pointed out that pasteurisation, the gentle heating of milk to remove bacteria, is already accepted in roughly 25 percent of French AOP cheeses.
+Meanwhile, producers of the cream of the crop, like Mercier, would have had the right to call their cheese "Authentic Camembert of Normandy," to distinguish their artisanal and more costly creations from industrial alternatives.

-But critics cried foul, saying consumers would be confronted with dual versions of the camembert appellation d'origine protegee (AOP), the French badge of quality for locally produced delicacies.
+But critics cried foul, saying consumers could be confused by the two differing AOPs, the French badge of quality for locally produced delicacies.

-France's national dairy AOP board, the CNAOL, came out against the plan last spring, calling it an "unacceptable homogenisation" of a cheese whose flavour and texture change with the seasons.
+France's AOP dairy board, the CNAOL, came out against the plan last spring, calling it an "unacceptable homogenisation" of a cheese whose flavour and texture change with the seasons.

 The board's president Michel Lacoste said using "curd machines" and other techniques would make the cheese taste the same year round, no matter what type of milk was used.